Deploy a Node.js application with PM2 and Nginx

 Navigate to http://node.tericcabrel.com to see the result:

-The Node.js application accessible through the Web
+The Node.js application is accessible on the web.

-The Node.js application accessible through the Web
+The Node.js application is accessible on the web.

 Add SSL certificate with Letsencrypt